skaderli/WaveBreaking/README.rst

 This is the preferred method to install WaveBreaking, as it will always install the most recent stable release.
 Your virtual environment is automatically checked for the necessary dependencies.
-After the installation, you can start calculating wave breaking events by following the tutorial.
+After the installation, you can start calculating RWB events by following the tutorial below.

 From sources
 ~~~~~~~~